dsal3389/gpp/README.md

 I think the [vision](#vision) section can answer this for now

 ## vision
-in my opinion, when i learned C and the preprocessor step, It sounded like the best feature that I wished every programming langauge would have, so I decided to create a preprocessor for python, but now I see that this code can be applied to any code base.
+when I learned C and the preprocessor step, It sounded like the best feature that I wished every programming langauge would have, so after some time, I decided to create a preprocessor for all languages.

-for now I keep on testing it only on python.
+for now I test it only on python code.

 vision example:
 ```py